-And what about the Sun?
+Could we make the same measurements for the Sun?
 Using a telescope to project an image of the Sun upon a piece of paper, Galileo saw that it had spots.
 The Sun, like the Earth and Moon, was blemished.

 Galileo and his contemporaries were not the first people ever to see sunspots.
 On occasion sunspots can grow to over ten times the size of the Earth (as large as the planet Jupiter).
-When this happens, they are large enough to be seen without a telescope, especially through thick haze or when the Sun is low on the horizon. †† Chinese records going back to 165 BCE tell of naked-eye sunspots.
-The 14th century Indian Kashi Khanda text describes a Sun whose face was covered by dark snakes, almost certainly sunspots, a sight that would have been visible as the morning Sun rose through the mist of the River Ganges.
+When this happens, they are large enough to be seen without a telescope, especially through thick haze or when the Sun is low on the horizon.
+Chinese records going back to 165 BCE tell of sunspots view by the naked eye.
+The 14th century Indian Kashi Khanda text describes a Sun whose face was covered by dark snakes-almost certainly sunspots-a sight that would have been visible as the morning Sun rose through the mist of the River Ganges.